LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-01-MCMC-intro.md

 Very unhelpfully it is also unclear how many days/weeks/months/years it has been since they returned the car, all you can assume is that its been "a long time"... (at this point you may be wondering whether this person even rented a car from you in the first place but let's assume that they did in fact rent a car)

-First thing that we're going to do is translate the picture into the ___transition matrix___ that will mathematically represent how one day/state (e.g the 2x1 matrix above) will transform into the next[^3].
+First thing that we're going to do is translate the picture into a ___transition matrix___ that will mathematically represent how one day/state (e.g the 2x1 matrix above) will transform into the next[^3].

 [^3]: Most Markov chain examples start with two total states so the transition matrix is 2x2.
 But I want to make clear that if there are $$n$$ possible states in the discrete space of states then the transition matrix is $$n \times n$$ describing how each state transitions to every other state.